 People are tend to be more generous when you ask them to be part of the solution.

 How to Become a Better Negotiator: Making Everyone Happy

 Many people are reluctant to negotiate because they view it as an aggressive, combative activity.
 However, if you prepare and think of the negotiation as a creative and collaborative process, you’ll be far more likely to reach the objectives you desire.

 In most negotiations, you are involved with each other because there is the potential for both of you to benefit from transacting.
 This is true in retail sales, home sales, future sales, and in nearly every other negotiation you’ll find yourself.

 Learning how to become a better negotiator goes hand in hand with learning to become a better communicator.

-Want to expand your income, increase your adventures, and accomplish more in less time?
-Keep exploring this site and let me know in the comments below what other topics you’d like me to cover.
+Want to expand your income, learn how to invest and accomplish more in less time?
+Explore this blog and let me know in the comments below what other topics you’d like me to cover.